-- Make sure that there is no garbage, glass or animal droppings on or around the equipment.
+- Make sure that there is no garbage, glass or animal feces on or around the equipment.

-- Swings should be made of a soft material like plastic, not wood or metal.
+- Swing seats should be made of a soft material like plastic - not wood or metal.

 Before your child uses a playground

 - Check your child’s clothing.
-Make sure that there are no drawstrings or other cords that can become trapped in equipment.
+Make sure that there are no drawstrings or other cords, which can get trapped in equipment.

-- Use a neck warmer instead of a scarf and mitten clips instead of a cord during the winter months.
+- Use a neck warmer instead of a scarf and mitten clips instead of a cord during the colder months.

 - Take off bicycle helmets.
-A child’s head can get caught in spaces between narrow openings and become stuck when the helmet is too big to be pulled back through.
+Your child's head could get caught in a space between narrow openings and become stuck when the helmet is too big to be pulled back through.

-- Put away skipping ropes while using the playground equipment.
+- Put away skipping ropes while using playground equipment.

 Supervise your child

 - Stay close to your child.
-An adult should be present at all times to supervise children younger than 5 years of age.
+An adult should be present at all times to supervise children younger than 5 years old at all times.

-- Teach your child to use the equipment safely and correctly.
+- Make sure that your child to uses the equipment safely and correctly.

-- Sensitize your child to be aware of other children and to take turns on playground equipment.
-Communities should ensure that their local public playgrounds meet provincial standards.
-You can do this by:
+- Teach your child to watch for other children and to take turns on playground equipment.

-- Having a certified expert inspect the playground to look for hazards and prioritize any changes that should be made.
+- Have a certified expert inspect the playground to look for dangers and prioritize any changes that should be made.

 - Making sure the changes are made so that the playground is safe.